uniVocity/univocity-trader/README.md

  @Override
  public String handleStop(Signal signal, Strategy strategy) {
- //current profit or loss %
+ // current profit or loss %
  double currentReturns = trader.getChange();
- //best profit % (can only be 0% or more) double bestReturns = trader.getMaxChange();
+ // best profit % (can only be 0% or more) double bestReturns = trader.getMaxChange();

- //if we are down 2% from the best ever profit generated if (currentReturns - bestReturns < -2.0) {
+ // if we are down 2% from the best ever profit generated if (currentReturns - bestReturns < -2.0) {
-  //if we are losing money
+  // if we are losing money
   if (currentReturns < 0.0) {
    waitForUptrend = true;
    return "stop loss";
   }
   return "exit with some profit"; //else we made money (though we let 2% slip) }